 5.3 Recording Changes of Name and Other Identity Information for Current Employees

-In cases where an employee has worked for you using a false identity but is currently authorized to work, the Form I-9 rules do not require termination of employment.
+In cases where an employee has worked for you using a false identity but is currently authorized to work, Form I-9 rules do not require termination of employment.

 For E-Verify employers:

 - We recommend that you encourage your employees to record their legal name change with the Social Security Administration to avoid mismatches in E-Verify.
 For more information, visit www.e-verify.gov.